Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 ## The Root

 **Commands used:**
-- `/path/to/program`  : Used to go to directory with the given path
+- `/path/to/program`  : Used to go to run the program with the given path

 **Thought Process:**
 - Need to run a program "pwn" so have to provide the path to the program.